-Approximatley 800 people are members of Standish Voice, which is free to join, and they are sent a monthly newsletter outlining the organisation's activities, including the development of the Neighbourhood Plan.
-Members are encouraged to email questions.
+Approximately 900 people are members of Standish Voice, which is free to join, and they are sent a monthly newsletter outlining the organisation's activities, including the development of the Neighbourhood Plan.
+Members and the public are invited to attend its monthly meetings.

-Local elected councillors were invited to attend a briefing session on one of the consultations as part of the process and SV has had conversations about the Neighbourhood Plan, its policies and the process, with the local MP, Lisa Nandy.
+Local elected councillors were invited to attend a briefing session on one of the consultations as part of the process and Standish Voice has had conversations about the Neighbourhood Plan, its policies and the process, with the local MP, Lisa Nandy.

-One current Standish councillor, Coun Ray Whittingham, is on Standish Voice's Working Group, which helps the main committee.
-Two other current councillors, Coun Debbie Fairhurst and Coun George Fairhurst, and one councillor voted out in the 2016 local election, have been asked to join Standish Voice's committee but have not taken up the offer.
+One current Standish councillor, Councillor Ray Whittingham, is on Standish Voice's Working Group, which helps the main committee.
+Another councillor, Adam Marsh, is a member of Standish Voice.
+A third councillor, George Fairhurst, and two former councillors were asked to join Standish Voice's committee on its formation but did not take up the offer.